Working with variables in Engee

 Variable typing

-Engee supports explicit and implicit variable typing - meaning that a variable’s data type can be explicitly specified (forced assignment) or determined based on the contents at runtime.
+Engee supports explicit and implicit variable typing - this means that a variable’s data type can be explicitly specified (forced assignment) or determined based on its contents at runtime.
 The main data types include:

-• String - represents text enclosed in inverted commas, e.g. "Hello, world!".
+String - represents text enclosed in inverted commas, e.g.

 Let’s consider the explicit specification of the variable data type on the following example:

-A tuple in *Engee is an ordered and immutable data structure.
-Tuples are created using parentheses ( ) and commas.
+A Cortex (Tuple) in Engee is an ordered and immutable data structure.
+Tuples are created using parentheses ( )

 tuple = (1, 3.14, "Hello, world!")